AbdielNie/Operating-System-DIY/README.md

-# Operating-System-DIY  An operating ystem made by myself
+# Operating-System-DIY  An operating system made by myself

  All the codes are theoretical codes。
 ***